 1. Beach Fun

 With the weather warming up nicely, the Golden Isles beaches are special to both residents and visitors from around the world.
 Sunbathe, go for a run or build a sandcastle with kids.
-Explore the sandbar and tidal pools where you may find hermit crabs, horseshoe crabs, or sand dollars.
+Explore the tidal pools where you may find hermit crabs, horseshoe crabs, or sand dollars.
 Wade in the water and splash in the waves of the Atlantic Ocean.
 No matter what activity you choose, we know you will enjoy our beaches.

 Golden Isles' beaches feature the ever popular “East Beach” on St. Simons Island, the picturesque Driftwood Beach on Jekyll Island, the unspoiled seven-mile beach of Little St. Simons Island and many more beaches to be discovered.
 Jekyll and St. Simons Islands' beaches are public while the beaches on Little St. Simons Island and Sea Island are for private guests only.